 4.1.2.1.
-Registration Application
+Certification Application

-An application for registration is submitted by an applicant personally to a registration authority or in an electronic form (in that case verification carried out by a notary or person who confirms subscribers' identity is necessary).
+Application for certification can be submitted by an applicant personally in Registration Point, Partner Identity Confirmation Point or via electronic form (in that case identity validation has to be carried out by a notary public or any other person authorized to confirm subscriber's identity).

 4.1.2.2.
-Certificate rekey, certification or data modification application
+Certificate rekey or certificate data modification application

-An application for certification is submitted to a registration authority personally by a subscriber or in electronic form.
 An application for rekey or data modification is submitted by a subscriber only in electronic form.